Mbed-TLS/mbedtls-docs/kb/development/script-coding-standards.md

 * Initialization code.
 * Auxiliary functions (unless the script is so simple it doesn't need any).
 * Code that performs the script's purpose (this can be as simple as calling a `main` function, or more complex).

+## Python coding standards

+### Python typing

+Using type annotations is encouraged.
+We run [mypy](http://mypy-lang.org/) to verify static typing.

+Avoid complex overloading.
+It's generally easier to understand code if it only expects a specific type of data.

+### Python style conventions

+We generally follow [PEP 8](https://peps.python.org/pep-0008/), and [PEP 257](https://peps.python.org/pep-0257/) for docstrings.

+### Python style enforcement

+We run [Pylint](https://pylint.pycqa.org/) for style enforcement.
+Pylint is quite opinionated sometimes, so if a rule doesn't make sense in a specific context, use a [Pylint pragma comment](https://pylint.pycqa.org/en/latest/user_guide/messages/message_control.html) to disable it.